juleshenry/Airscales/README.md

 </p>

 1. cd src
-2. python37 arescales.py
+2. python37 airscales.py

-Arescales.py is a sandbox for the library.
-Create an Arescales object and use the methods inherited from calcbot, graphbot and geobot to plot real estate data.
+Airscales.py is a sandbox for the library.
+Create an Airscales object and use the methods inherited from calcbot, graphbot and geobot to plot real estate data.